zeraye/blog/content/posts/tiny-go-docker.md

 #### 2. Optimize build flags.

-We can reduce binary size by stripping debug information `-ldflags="-s -w"` and removing local file system paths from the complied binary `-trimpath`, so we end up with:
+We can reduce binary size by stripping debug information `-ldflags="-s -w"` and removing local file system paths from the compiled binary `-trimpath`, so we end up with:

 ```docker
 RUN go build ldflags="-s -w" -trimpath -o /main .